nwjs/chromium.src/extensions/docs/new_api_proposal.md

 * The API should be a private API.
 There are multiple alternatives, including a public API, a web API, implementing code directly in C++, and others.
 Private APIs are not always the appropriate choice.

+__Does this replace a launch bug?__ No, the API proposal process is orthogonal to a launch bug.
+Launch bugs are required for all major features in Chrome/Chromium.
+If the API is part of a larger feature, a launch bug may still be required.
+Additionally, a launch bug does not replace the need for an API review, since the API review evaluates API-specific aspects (such as best practices, API "fit", etc) that are not covered in the launch bug's cross-functional reviews.
+However, if there __is__ a separate launch bug, some cross-functional reviews (like security and privacy) may directly carry over.

 ## Bug Templates
 __Note:__ All these templates default to public visibility.